Oliphaunte/wrinkle_in_the_fabric/priv/blog/2024-01-02-rust-and-webassembly-chapter-1.md

 ## Setup Rust

-Now, let's go ahead and intiailize the Rust setup.
+Now, let's go ahead and intialize the Rust setup.

 We will have our Rust application live within our phoenix application to demonstrate how we can create a simplistic WASM pipeline within our Phoenix app for future use.

-Go ahead and a `vendor/` folder at the root of your Phoenix application
+Go ahead and add a `vendor/` folder at the root of your Phoenix application

 Inside that, we are going to now run cargo and create our Rust project as a lib (so we consume the binary):